glofoxinc/sqs-priority-consumer/README.md

 #### Options

-* `queueUrl` - _String_ - The SQS queue URL.
+* `queueUrl` - _Array_ - The SQS queue URL.
 If an array is provided, the URLs will be cycled
+* `waitTimeSeconds` - _Array_ - The time to wait for each queue.
+If just a number is provided, the same time will be used for all queues.
+* `sticky` - _Array_ - When a message is pulled from a queue, keep repolling this queue for `sticky` milliseconds.
+This is good if queue #1 has 5000 messages in it, but queue #2 has 0 messages.
+If you don't specify `sticky`, it will process a message from queue #1, then poll queue #2 with a waitTime of 1 second.
+It will then move back to queue #1.
+If you want a queue to be processed repeatedly without checking other queues, you can set this number to be big.
 * `region` - _String_ - The AWS region (default `eu-west-1`)
 * `handleMessage` - _Function_ - A function to be called whenever a message is received.
 Receives an SQS message object as its first argument and a function to call when the message has been handled as its second argument (i.e. `handleMessage(message, done)`).
 * `attributeNames` - _Array_ - List of queue attributes to retrieve (i.e. `['All', 'ApproximateFirstReceiveTimestamp', 'ApproximateReceiveCount']`).